Shaphel/zuritask/README.md

 # zuritask
 Tasks on zuri
-flex and grid layout task
+flex and grid layout with html and css